 - 1st Response Life Support webinar PowerPoint, 1st Response Trauma and Injury webinar PowerPoint, 1st Response Major Illness webinar PowerPoint

 The following printable resources support activities within the 1st Response course.

-> - Scenarios sheet one and scenarios sheet two - test participants' knowledge of what to do in real life first aid incidents.
+- 1st Response scenario document - test participants' knowledge of what to do in real life first aid incidents.

-> - Arrival at incident activity - discuss what needs to happen when a volunteer arrives on the scene of an incident.
+- Arrival at incident activity - discuss what needs to happen when a volunteer arrives on the scene of an incident.

 We encourage all trainers to check this page regularly for any updates to any of the resources and ensure you always have the most up to date version.

 1st Response training and Covid-19

 1st Response training can be delivered virtually followed by an in-person skills check covering the areas that need to be checked.
 There is no time limit on when the in-person skills check needs to take place, but the training course cannot be marked as complete on GO until all areas are complete.

 Organising virtual training should be managed through local guiding and trainers should deliver in their country/region.
 There will not be any centrally organised virtual 1st Response training.